ClickHouse

 In short

-ClickHouse — Fastest open-source real-time OLAP database for petabyte-scale analytics and AI.
-Best for Data engineers building real-time analytics dashboards, DevOps teams implementing observability backends (logs, metrics, traces), Machine learning engineers requiring fast vector search and feature stores.
+ClickHouse — Fast open-source columnar database for petabyte-scale real-time analytics and AI.
+Best for Data engineers building real-time analytics dashboards, DevOps teams implementing observability backends, ML engineers needing fast vector search and feature stores.
 Free to start; paid plans from $50/mo.

 What's new in ClickHouse

-Across the latest 4 updates: 1 feature update, 1 launch, 1 changelog entry and 1 news mention.
+Across the latest 5 updates: 2 feature updates, 1 launch, 1 changelog entry and 1 news mention.

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.